-Private streets may be approved only by the Baldwin County Commission provided that (a) they are constructed according to the standards of these regulations; and (b) prior to the issuance of a Development Permit, (1) the Baldwin County Planning and Zoning Commission has otherwise approved the issuance of a Development Permit and (2) the County Engineer has advised the Baldwin County Commission that private streets are appropriate for the subdivision under consideration.
-If the application for a Development Permit for any subdivision proposing to contain private streets otherwise complies with the requirements of these Subdivision Regulations, such application shall be approved by the Baldwin County Planning and Zoning Commission, subject to subsequent approval by the Baldwin County Commission.
-If the application for a Development Permit is approved by the Baldwin County Planning and Zoning Commission, the County Engineer or his/her designee will prepare a Commission Agenda Item and shall certify to the Baldwin County Commission whether the application meets the submittal requirements as specified in this Article.
-No Development Permit shall be issued or effective for any subdivision proposing to contain private streets until the construction of such private streets has been approved by the Baldwin County Commission.
+Private streets may be approved only by the Baldwin County Commission provided that (a) they are constructed according to the standards of these regulations; and (b) prior to the issuance of a Development PermitPreliminary Plat, (1) the Baldwin County Planning and Zoning Commission has otherwise approved the issuance of a Development PermitPreliminary Plat and (2) the County Engineer has advised the Baldwin County Commission that private streets are appropriate for the subdivision under consideration.
+If the application for a Development PermitPreliminary Plat for any subdivision proposing to contain private streets otherwise complies with the requirements of these Subdivision Regulations, such application shall be approved by the Baldwin County Planning and Zoning Commission, subject to subsequent approval by the Baldwin County Commission.
+If the application for a Development PermitPreliminary Plat is approved by the Baldwin County Planning and Zoning Commission, the Baldwin County Planning Director or Baldwin County Engineer will prepare a Commission Agenda Item and shall certify to the Baldwin County Commission whether the application meets the submittal requirements as specified in this Article.
+No Development PermitPreliminary Plat shall be issued or effective for any subdivision proposing to contain private streets until the construction of such private streets has been approved by the Baldwin County Commission.

 In the event that the Baldwin County Commission does approve a private street, the developer shall install, at a minimum, street signs in accordance with Section 5.9(Signage for Subdivisions).